 Selection will be based on applicants fulfilling the following criteria:

 - completed at least 12 credit points when the tour departs in T3 2016

 - a weighted average mark (WAM) of at least 65

 - elective space in your course to take this unit as a T3 enrolment

 - completed units in your course which give you background on issues associated with conservation and environmental sustainability

-• Travel insurance is provided by Deakin for the length of the program plus 10 leisure days, students travelling beyond the program dates may need to pay for additional coverage.
+- Travel insurance is provided by Deakin for the length of the program, students travelling more than 10 days beyond the program dates will need to pay for additional coverage.